 As you decrease your emergencies and get used to having a fully funded emergency fund, I believe that your need for non-emergency emergencies will decrease.

 Editors Note: A few months after I wrote this post our A/C unit died.
 I was very, thankful for an emergency fund.
-Not only because we could pay for the repair, but also because our emergency fund saved us $1,500.
+Not only because we could pay for a replacement A/C unit, but also because our emergency fund saved us $1,500.